William Mure (writer)

 Sir William Mure of Rowallan (1594–1657) was a Scottish writer and politician.

 Early life

-William Mure was born in 1594, the son of Sir William Mure of Rowallan (1576–1639), an estate near Kilmarnock in Ayrshire, his mother was Elizabeth Montgomerie, daughter of Hugh Montgomerie (d.
+William Mure was born in 1594 at Rowallan, an estate near Kilmarnock in Ayrshire.
+His father was Sir William Mure of Rowallan (1576–1639).
+His mother was Elizabeth Montgomerie, daughter of Hugh Montgomerie (d.
 1558), the Laird of Hessilhead, and sister of the poet Alexander Montgomerie of Hessilhead Castle near Beith.

 His grandfather, also Sir William Mure of Rowallan (1547–1616), had three daughters and three sons, William Mure of Rowallan, John Mure of Blacklaw, who was slain at Beith, and Hugh Mure of Skirnalland, of which his father, Sir William Mure of Rowallan, was the eldest.
 The Mure family was one of the oldest of the order of gentry in Scotland, and his ancestor, Elizabeth Mure, was the first wife of King Robert II of Scotland (1316–1390), and the father of King Robert III.